A new movement is creating ways for low-income people to invest in real estate

 KASSIE: This is my office.
 Yeah, it's open.

 KASSIE: This really gives us opportunity to feel a sense of community.
-We are also one of the investors - you know, even small, big.
-It doesn't matter.
+We are also one of the investors and even small, big - it doesn't matter.

 PRICHEP: Participants pay from 10 to $100 each month for a share in the building.
 They get dividends as the value goes up and can cash out whenever they want.